How to dress a window without curtains – 5 designer tips for embracing a more minimalist look

 What are the best alternatives to drapes?

-There are many stylish alternatives to curtains, most of which take up less space both physically and visually so can be ideal for smaller rooms.
+There are many stylish alternatives to curtains, most of which take up less space both physically and visually, so they can be ideal for smaller rooms.
 Drapes can sometimes distract from a beautiful window or view too, so in these cases, you might want to choose something that's less dominant and can get out of the way easily when not in use.
-Plus, they aren't the most practical for rooms that experience humidity or could be prone to splashes like in bathrooms or kitchens, so these alternative window treatment ideas would be a better fit.

 1. Let beautiful bare windows be the focus

-You do not have to dress your window with any treatments at all.
 If you have a period house or an architectural window that is in itself a beautiful design, why overcomplicate matters?
 Simplicity in design is a style decision that can be far more impactful than bringing in extra furnishings when they are not needed.

-Designer Melinda Trembly, at Rincon Rd says, 'In some cases, I recommend leaving a window with no treatment at all.
+Designer Melinda Trembly, at Rincon Rd says, 'In some cases, I recommend leaving a window with no curtain at all.
 Usually, it's driven by architecture.
-If a window treatment won't add anything to a space and takes away from the beauty of the architecture then I recommend leaving it bare.
+If a window treatment won't add anything to a space and takes away from the beauty of the architecture, then I recommend leaving it bare.
 Think of a mid-century modern home with an angled picture window to a gorgeous view, there is no reason to fight it.
 If privacy or sun damage is a concern in those cases, I recommend an architectural window film.'

 Emily Ruff, Cohesively Curated Interiors agrees that, 'For windows where drapery doesn't make sense if the window has a beautiful view and privacy or light filtering is not an issue don't put a window treatment on it.
-Make the window a focal point by using tile, wallpaper, or millwork on the wall around it resulting in your view feeling like a piece of artwork.'
+Make the window a focal point by using tile, wallpaper, or millwork on the wall around it, resulting in your view feeling like a piece of artwork.'

 2. Keep things sleek and simple with shutters

-Traditional wooden shutters are enjoying a renaissance as they offer elegant design details to any room, offering natural ventilation, light, and flexibility as they can be gently manipulated to suit your needs and in the winter they aid with warmth and insulation.
-As Anna Burles, creative director at Run For The Hills, says 'traditional shutters can do all the talking.'
+Shutters are enjoying a renaissance as they offer elegant design details to any room, offering natural ventilation, light, and flexibility as they can be gently manipulated to suit your needs and in the winter they aid with warmth and insulation.

 'Tier-on-tier shutters are divine in dining spaces, bedrooms, or any place you might want lots of options for privacy and light control,' says designer Victoria Sass at Prospect Refuge Studio, 'Essentially, two sets of shutters stacked one on top of the either, the function as both cafe shutters or full height.
 Especially if they have operable louvers, you’ll have all the options to bring in or hide from the light.'

-3. For a softer look choose Roman blinds
+3. For a softer look choose Roman blinds instead of curtains

-Roman blinds offer a more streamlined alternative to traditional curtains, covering windows without taking up huge amounts of space.
 The fabric drapery of a Roman blind is a clever use of material, elegantly folding up inside the window space.
 The neat gathering element of Roman shades ensures they always look smart and stylish, without overpowering a room with metres of cloth.

 Designer, Andi Morse at Morse Design, says, 'Roman shades are always a beautiful addition to any room in a home.
 I would use them for privacy, blocking light, and to add decor.'